 This phase typically begins with the water, electrical, storm drain, sewer lines, and other underground features.
 Once this is complete, the above-ground elements are staked, including the interior grid lines, and building corners.

-A standard construction layout provides contractors with a precise, reliable working tool that incorporates horizontal dimensions, elevation measurements, and other planning data.
+Standard construction layout work provides contractors with a precise, reliable working tool that incorporates horizontal dimensions, elevation measurements, and other planning data.

-Be Sure to Use an Experience Certified Land Surveying Company
+Be Sure to Use an Experienced Certified Land Surveying Company

 Hiring an experienced licensed and certified land surveyor with experience with construction layouts like the project you’re developing is essential.